Oct 02, 2018 in Viewpoint

 How to deal with the endless workplace options?

-Agile working equals more freedom in making your own choices regarding workplaces.
+Activity-based working environments equal more freedom in making your own choices regarding workplaces.
 However, we are now at the crossroads where we can ask ourselves to which extent everyone benefits from the endless workplace options.

-Technology can give people a sense of control and take a away the fear of not having an available place in the office by giving people suggestions.
+Smart office technology can give people a sense of control and take away the fear of not having an available place in the office by giving people suggestions.
 The first step is to collect and collate data regarding variables such as workspace ratings and the factors that determine the popularity of a spot, mobility profiles, personal preferences related to personality traits and habits.

-Once data has been gathered, it can be used to build algorithms that can predict and determine ideal workplaces for the individual.
-Ultimately, technology will be able to differentiate the best match between a person and a workplace in the next five years.
+Once data has been gathered, it can use artificial intelligence and machine learning to predict and determine ideal workplaces for the individual.
+Ultimately, smart office technology will be able to differentiate the best match between a person and a workplace in the next five years.
 It then comes down to how much freedom you give people in choosing the perfect spot.
 Do you direct them to this place, or give them the best suggestions from which they can choose?
 This is a policy decision that should reflect a company’s strategy.